Environmental Studies Student and Faculty Activities

 Water and Fire Conference

-On April 10-11, 2016, The Institute on Science for Global Policy (ISGP) and Sacramento State are hosting a conference on campus — Water and Fire: Impacts of Climate Change.
-We are bringing together recognized experts, faculty, students and community members from the spectrum of scientific and policy views, and facilitating debates and caucus sessions to build consensus around actionable next steps that will help our state adapt to climate change.
-We will publish a book that includes conference conclusions and recommendations for position papers.
-The conference is free, registration is required for both days of the conference, and space is limited.
-Please register at www.waterandfire2016.com.
-Call 520-343-8181 to be mailed a registration; or contact us at firstname.lastname@example.org.
+On April 10-11, 2016, The Institute on Science for Global Policy (ISGP) and Sacramento State are hosted a conference on campus — Water and Fire: Impacts of Climate Change.
+It brought together recognized experts, faculty, students and community members from the spectrum of scientific and policy views, and facilitated debates and caucus sessions to build consensus around actionable next steps that will help our state adapt to climate change.
+A book will be published that will include conference conclusions and recommendations for position papers.
+The conference was free.
+If you have questions please send an email to firstname.lastname@example.org.

 Presentation at the San Francisco Estuary Conference